Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/my-detailed-experience-with-woocommerce-and-wordpress/index.md

 The entire setup of my webshop is "I don't care about money, but I have to earn a bit, so we're going to be completely transparent and honest about everything"!

-And so I updated my workflow to add this information _publically, to the product itself_.
+And so I updated my workflow to add this information _publicly, to the product itself_.
 I had already learned where I could find different attributes/variations of the same product, and how to add more myself.
 So I decided to use that space.

 * Platform = platform used for production
 * Production = country/method of production